Pop Archives

 #1 USA*

-Frank Sinatra appeared in the 1941 film Las Vegas Nights singing I’ll Never Smile Again with Tommy Dorsey and His Orchestra and The Pied Pipers.
+Frank Sinatra appeared in Las Vegas Nights (1941) singing I’ll Never Smile Again with Tommy Dorsey’s orchestra and The Pied Pipers.
+This appearance in a film, his first, was uncredited.

 Ruth Lowe later co-wrote (with Paul Mann & Stephen Weiss) the song that became Frank Sinatra’s radio theme, Put Your Dreams Away (For Another Day) (1945).

-Glenn Miller & His Orchestra - I’ll Never Smile Again (1940)
+Glenn Miller And His Orchestra With Ray Eberle - I’ll Never Smile Again (1940)

 (Ruth Lowe)